 Successful Believers are True Worshippers.

 Part and parcel with strong faith and prayer life is our worship of the Most High.
-In the over a century-old debate over Seventh Day Adventism, the question is often asked whether it is correct to worship on Saturday or Sunday.
+In the over-a-century-old controversy over the cult of Seventh Day Adventism, the oft-debated question of whether it is correct to worship on Saturday or Sunday is front-and-center.
 The correct answer is: yes!
-Truthfully, we should be worshipping every hour of every day rather than merely for a particular interval at a particular hour on a particular day of the week!
+Truthfully, we should be worshipping every hour of every day rather than merely for a particular interval commencing at a particular hour occurring on a particular day of the week!

 As I have explored the topic of worship in great depth elsewhere here at Miscellaneous Ramblings, so I won’t re-invent that wheel here either.